Code-Institute-Submissions/hameederrawi-IFDM-Project/README.md

 ### Content

-The text for "About Section" was copied from http://www.as-creation.com/company/about-us.html
+The text for "About Section" was provided by Reality Decor.

 ### Media